Statusnone420/PR-Dashboard/PLAN.md

 - [ ] Add storage/cache helpers for comment enrichment under enrichment cache key.
 - [ ] Cache by canonical issue key.
 - [ ] Add TTL for comment enrichment.
+- [ ] Do not cache private repository enrichment.
+- [ ] Do not cache if repository visibility is unknown and a token was used.
+- [ ] Clear enrichment cache when the token is saved, changed, or cleared.
 - [ ] Add tests for API URL construction.
 - [ ] Add tests blocking non-GitHub or invalid issue references.
 - [ ] Add tests parsing comment summary: